dotnet/arcade/src/Microsoft.DotNet.AsmDiff/README.md

 ## Additional Options

 - `-nsn|--NewSetName` - Provide a name for the new set in output.
-If this parameter is not provided the file- or directoryname will be used.
+If this parameter is not provided the file or directory name will be used.
 - `-osn|--OldSetName` - Provide a name for the old set in output.
-If this parameter is not provided the file- or directoryname will be used.
+If this parameter is not provided the file or directory name will be used.
 - `-u|--Unchanged` - Include members, types, and namespaces that are unchanged.
 - `-r|--Removed` - Include members, types, and namespaces that were removed. (default is removed and added)
 - `-a|--Added` - Include members, types, and namespaces that were removed. (default is removed and added)